QuantozTechnology/Nexus.Algorand.Cli/README.md

 By importing a token, ownership still sits with the client due to the creator address' private key not being stored in Nexus.
 The creator's address can at any stage be used to change the token's reserve account, to remove any access which Nexus had to the token.

-Follow the bellow steps to import an EMT created independent of Nexus, into Nexus:
+Follow the below steps to import an EMT created independent of Nexus, into Nexus:
 - Create an account by using the tool:
   ```bash
   dotnet run generateaccount